ng-Classic/ng-classic/aio/content/guide/migration-legacy-message-id.md

     </div>

-After you complete the migration, set the Angular ClassicCompiler option, `enableI18nLegacyMessageIdFormat`, to `false`.
+After you complete the migration, set the Angular Classic Compiler option, `enableI18nLegacyMessageIdFormat`, to `false`.
-For more information about this option, see [Angular ClassicCompiler Options](guide/angular-compiler-options#enablei18nlegacymessageidformat).
+For more information about this option, see [Angular Classic Compiler Options](guide/angular-compiler-options#enablei18nlegacymessageidformat).

 {@searchKeywords i18n}